Professor Jo Applin

 Walter H. Annenberg Professor in the History of Art

-Jo Applin is a specialist in modern and contemporary art, with a particular emphasis on American and British art since 1945.
-She studied at the University of Essex and at UCL, where she was subsequently Henry Moore Postdoctoral Fellow.
+Jo Applin is a specialist in modern and contemporary art.
+After attending state schools in Essex, she studied at the University of Essex and at UCL, where she completed her PhD and was subsequently Henry Moore Postdoctoral Fellow.
 She joined The Courtauld in 2016, after eleven years teaching at the University of York.
 From 2018 to 2021 she was Head of the History of Art Department at The Courtauld.
-Jo is currently an Elected Member of the Courtauld’s Governing Board and Director of the Centre for American Art.
+Jo is currently an Elected Member of the Courtauld’s Governing Board, where she also sits on the Finance and Operations Committee and Joint Honours Committee.
+Jo is Director of the Centre for the Art of the Americas.

 In 2008 Jo was Associate Scholar at the Canadian Centre for Architecture, Montreal, and in 2012 she was the recipient of a Philip Leverhulme Prize.
 In 2016 she was Visiting Scholar at the University of Cambridge Centre for Gender Studies, a Fellow of Corpus Christi College, and Senior Scholar at the Terra Foundation Summer Residency in Giverny.
 In spring 2022 she was invited professor at Université Paris 1, Panthéon-Sorbonne.

-Jo’s research addresses questions of abstraction, feminism, sexuality, and subjectivity.
-She is the author of Lee Lozano: Not Working (Yale University Press, 2018), Alison Wilding (Lund Humphries, 2018), Eccentric Objects: Rethinking Sculpture in 1960s America (Yale University Press, 2012), and Yayoi Kusama: Infinity Mirror Room-Phalli’s Field (Afterall and MIT Press, 2012).
+Jo is the author of Lee Lozano: Not Working (Yale University Press, 2018), Alison Wilding (Lund Humphries, 2018), Eccentric Objects: Rethinking Sculpture in 1960s America (Yale University Press, 2012), and Yayoi Kusama: Infinity Mirror Room-Phalli’s Field (Afterall and MIT Press, 2012).
 Her most recent book, Lee Lozano: Not Working, was awarded the Suzanne and James Mellor Book Prize from the National Museum of Women in the Arts, Washington D.C.
-She is currently working on a book about art and ageing.
+She is currently writing a book about art and ageing.

 Jo has also published widely on contemporary art and is an active critic.
 She has written reviews for scholarly journals including Oxford Art Journal, The Art Book, Journal of American Studies, Map, Sculpture Journal, West 86th, and Modernism/Modernity.
 She has also written for Artforum, ArtReview, Times Literary Supplement, and the London Review of Books.

 Jo is an editor of Oxford Art Journal, where from 2014 to 2020 she was reviews editor.
 She also sits on the editorial boards of Archives of American Art Journal and Tate Papers.
-She previously served on the Advisory Board of the Terra-Tate Research Project ‘Refiguring American Art 1945-1980’ and ARTMargins.
-Jo is a Trustee of the Eva Hesse Charitable Foundation and is a member of the Advisory Council of the Paul Mellon Centre for Studies in British Art.
+She previously served on the Advisory Board of the Terra-Tate Research Project ‘Refiguring American Art 1945-1980’ and ARTMargins journal.
+Between 2019-2024 she was a member of the Advisory Council of the Paul Mellon Centre for Studies in British Art.
+Jo is a Trustee of the Eva Hesse Charitable Foundation and a member of the Advisory Group for the Austrian Ludwig Foundation’s ‘Beside, not Infinite’ project.

 PhD Supervision